Jennifer York with “Holy City” at City Gallery, Charleston, SC

 “Exploration leads to inspiration.”

-Jen is a lifelong artist and curious explorer.
-She grew up in rural Indiana, earned a BFA in Sculpture with Art History minor from Pratt Institute and an MFA in Fibers from Savannah College of Art and Design.
+Jennifer “Jenna” York is a lifelong artist and curious explorer.
+She grew up in rural Indiana, earned a BFA in Sculpture with Art History minor from Pratt Institute, and an MFA in Fibers from Savannah College of Art and Design.
 In 2003, she founded Jennythreads Studio in Asheville, NC, producing fine handmade apparel for stylish women, crafting an independent, creative living for 19 years.

-After 19 years in the studio production business, Jen retired from Jennythreads and has shifted her creative focus to fine art full-time.
+After 19 years in the studio production business, Jenna retired from Jennythreads and has shifted her creative focus to fine art full-time.
 Her first museum-hosted solo show, “New Histories” ran at the Gibbes Museum of Art from October to December 2021.
 In 2022, her large tyvek papercut “Carolopolis” was exhibited and sold at ARTFIELDS in Lake City, SC.
 She successfully fabricated “Sky Chapel” in lasercut steel from her papercut maquette for the National Sculpture Exhibition and Competition at Riverside Park in North Charleston, SC.
-Her latest major solo show, “Estuary Blues” is on exhibit at the Burroughs-Chapin Art Museum in Myrtle Beach, SC from January 19 to April 16, 2023.

 CURRICULUM VITAE WORK RESUME’